1Now it came to pass in the days of Ahasuerus (this is Ahasuerus who reigned from India even to Ethiopia, over 127 provinces),

 13A copy of what was written was to be issued as law in every province, and was proclaimed to all the peoples, and the Jews were to be ready on that day to avenge themselves on their enemies.

-14So the couriers who rode on royal horses went out, hastened and pressed on by the king’s commandment.
+14So the couriers who rode on swift horses went out, hastened and pressed on by the king’s commandment.
 The decree was given out in the palace-fortress of Susa.

 15And Mordecai went out from the king’s presence in royal clothing of blue and white, and with a great crown of gold and with a robe of fine linen and purple; and the city of Susa shouted and was glad.

 16For the Jews there was light, and gladness, and joy, and honor.

 17And in each and every province and in each and every city, wherever the king’s commandment and his decree came, there was gladness and joy for the Jews, a feast and a good day.
 And many from among the peoples of the land became Jews, for the fear of the Jews had fallen on them.

 1Now in the 12th month, which is the month of Adar, on the 13th day of the month, when the king’s command and his decree were about to be carried out, on the day that the enemies of the Jews hoped to overpower them, just the opposite happened: the Jews overpowered those who hated them.

 2The Jews gathered together in their cities throughout all the provinces of the King Ahasuerus to lay hands on those who wanted to harm them.
 And no one could stand against them, because the fear of them had fallen on all the people.

 3And all the officials of the provinces, the satraps, the governors and those who were doing the king’s business helped the Jews, because the fear of Mordecai had fallen on them.

 4For Mordecai was great in the king’s house, and his fame went out throughout all the provinces; for the man Mordecai grew greater and greater.